tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 categories: ['elixir', 'phoenix']
 ---

 For a side project, I am working on building a [Jira Connect application](https://developer.atlassian.com/cloud/jira/platform/#atlassian-connect) using [Elixir](https://elixir-lang.org/) and [Phoenix](https://www.phoenixframework.org/).
-When building a Connect app, you run run your own server, but your UI is rendered within Jira as though it is a part of Jira itself.
+When building a Connect app, you run your own server, but your UI is rendered within Jira as though it is a part of Jira itself.
 This in-Jira UI rendering is done via an [`iframe`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

-To get this to work securely with my Phoenix app, I needed to:
+To get this to work securely with my Phoenix application, I needed to:

 1. Update the `Content-Security-Policy` response headers to allow some of the application's pages to be embedded in an `iframe`.
 2. Update the `SameSite` settings for the session cookie to allow the cookies to be used by a third-party.

 ## `Content-Security-Policy`

-The [`Content-Security-Policy` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) provide a mechanmism for the server to tell the browser what content is safe to load.
+The [`Content-Security-Policy` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) provide a mechanism for the server to tell the browser what content is safe to load.
 A common use case for this is to indicate which third-party JavaScript is safe to load, blocking the rest and preventing [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).

-In this case, we want to specify where it is okay to render our `iframe`; for this, we use the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.
+In this case, we want to specify where it is okay to render our `iframe`.
+For this, we use the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.
 This is similar to the older [`X-Frame-Option`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) response header.

 The `fame-ancestors` directive expects a list of sources.
 Sources can be hostnames, IP addresses, or URLs, and can include wildcard matchers (`*`).
-There are also a few special case sources, `'none'` which indicates the page is not allowed to be renderd in an `iframe` and `'self'` which allows you to render the content in an `iframe` if the request comes from the same `origin`.
+There are also a few special case sources, `'none'` which indicates the page is not allowed to be rendered in an `iframe` and `'self'` which allows you to render the content in an `iframe` if the request comes from the same `origin`.

-For the purposes of the Connect app I was building, I wanted to allow the `iframe` to be rendered in any cloud instance of Jira, the ability to use wildcards was perfect for this.
-My goal was to end up with something like:
+For the purposes of the Connect app I was building, I wanted to allow the `iframe` to be rendered in any cloud instance of Jira.
+For this, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.new`.
+In addition to allowing the content to be rendered in an `iframe` on any Atlassian subdomain, I also decided to include the `'self'` source.
+This was included to allow for manual testing.
+Depending on your needs and testing strategy, you may be able to remove it.

+With these two needs in mind, my goal was to end up with a `Content-Security-Policy` header that matched:

 ```html
 Content-Security-Policy: frame-ancestors 'self' https://*.atlassian.net
 ```

-In addition to allowing the content to be rendered in an `iframe` on any Atlassian subdomain, this also includes the `'self'` source.
-This was included to allow for manual testing.
-Depending on your needs and testing strategy, you may be able to remove it.

 ### Allow `iframe` Plug

 To actually add this response header, we are going to leverage Phoenix's use of [Plug](https://hexdocs.pm/phoenix/plug.html).

 Plug is a library that allows you to interact with HTTP requests and responses in a modular manner.
-Multiple plugs are composed together to provide make Phoenix work.
-Plugs can also be conditionally used based on the request, this is something we will be able to leverage in our Plug, ensuring we only use it for endpoints related to our Connect app.
+The core of Phoenix's HTTP lifecycle is handled through plugs.

 We will create a [module plug](https://hexdocs.pm/phoenix/plug.html#module-plugs) like the following.
-Note the `call` function as that is where the logic lives.

 ```elixir{15-21}
 # lib/my_app_web/plugs/allow_iframe.ex